 Before and after his government service, Dr. Cartwright served as Senior Advisor and long-time partner at Latham & Watkins, where he was Global Chair of the Public Company Representation Practice Group and member of the Executive Committee.
 He began his legal career in 1980 after earning a J.D. from Harvard Law School, where he was President of Harvard Law Review and winner of the Sears Prize.

-He served as a law clerk to Associate Justice Sandra Day O’Connor of the United States Supreme Court following his clerkship for Judge Malcolm R. Wilkey of the U.S. Court of Appeals for the District of Columbia Circuit.
-He is currently Scholar in Residence at the Marshall School of Business at the University of Southern California.
-He was a technical advisor on the movie Wall Street: Money Never Sleeps, the sequel to the award-winning Wall Street.
+He served as a law clerk to Associate Justice Sandra Day O’Connor of the U.S. Supreme Court following his clerkship for Judge Malcolm R. Wilkey of the U.S. Court of Appeals for the District of Columbia Circuit.

 Dr. Cartwright’s previous career was as an astrophysicist.
 Following his graduation from Yale University, he earned a Ph.D. in physics from the University of Chicago.
 From 1973 to 1977, he was a Research Physicist at the Department of Physics and Space Sciences Laboratory of the University of California, Berkeley.
 During this time, he published numerous articles in scholarly journals in the field of high-energy particle astrophysics.

 He was also a technical advisor on the movie Wall Street: Money Never Sleeps, the sequel to the award-winning Wall Street, and currently serves as Chairman of the board at Healthpeak Properties, Inc.